 Data: Registrar abuse contact primary contact point.
 Others, if not changed as part of incident, include contact information for technical, registrant, and admin contacts including name, phone number, and e-mail address to facilitate notifications and communications.

+Subsection 2B: Notifications in cases where domain has been registered maliciously

-1B-3 Purpose Name: Notify registrar and/or reseller of malicious domain name registration for mitigation and/or evidence gathering
+2B-1 Purpose Name: Notify registrar and/or reseller of malicious domain name registration for mitigation and/or evidence gathering

-NEW VERSION: Access information on registrar and reseller associated with a domain to enable security professionals and law enforcement to notify registrar and/or reseller of malicious domain name registration for mitigation and/or evidence gathering.
+NEW VERSION: Access information held on a domain name to enable security professionals and law enforcement to notify registrar and/or reseller of malicious domain name registration for mitigation and/or evidence gathering.

 Definition: After an investigator has positively identified a malicious domain registration, they may take further action depending upon their goals.
 In most cases the goal will be to get the domain suspended or removed from the DNS and prevented from being re-activated by the miscreant.
 In some cases, the investigator will be looking to obtain information from the registrar, or reseller if applicable, about how the domain was registered including items like payment details, IP address of any online order, or data behind a proxy registration.